Haniwa: In modern society

 Although the religious implications of the haniwa have largely declined in modern society, the sculptures are prized by many for their aesthetic and historical significance.
 The works of Isamu Noguchi, for example, were heavily influenced by the haniwa.
 They have been accepted as "Pure Art", according to Time magazine.
 Beyond simple appreciation as artistic sculptures, modern popular culture has, in some cases, portrayed the haniwa as containing a sentient entity and not just as a simple empty sculpture.

-The portrayal of living haniwa has—since the late 1990s—become widespread, being featured in entertainment mediums, including but not limited to: video games, trading cards, movies, and television.
+The portrayal of living haniwa has—since the late 1990s—become widespread, being featured in entertainment media, including but not limited to: video games, trading cards, movies, and television.
 In some of the depictions, the haniwa is primarily presented as a ghostlike, malevolent creature with no emotional remorse to complete its task.
 The most common portrayal depicts the haniwa with a rounded, pot-like shape, bearing two deep eyes, a wide mouth, and two featureless "arms" on opposite sides of the "pot".
+Gyroids in the Animal Crossing video game series are based on haniwa, and, indeed, are so called in the game's original Japanese versions.